engrmahabub/django-blog-4/README.md

 TODOS
 =
-- User Change Password
-- Search
-- Comments
 - Change Style
 - More Options For New Post
 - Sidebar
 - Customize admin panel
+- reply comment
+- search for post any pages
 - ...